Ranidu-Premathilaka/Ludo/Docs/doc.md

     player gets options on what he can move player choses choice

-        a troop to board
+        a piece to board
-            a single troop to board
+            a single piece to board
                 moved piece name
                 total pieces on board
-                total troops at base
+                total pieces at base

             makes a block
-                moved troop name
+                moved piece name
-                All troop names in block
+                All piece names in block
                 total pieces on board
-                total troops at base
+                total pieces at base

         a playerMovement
             a normal move
-                troop name
+                piece name
                 starting location
                 ending location
                 rollValue